rasbt/LLMs-from-scratch/README.md

 If you notice any problems or issues, please do not hesitate to file an [Issue](https://github.com/rasbt/LLMs-from-scratch/issues).

 However, since this repository contains the code corresponding to a print book, I currently cannot accept contributions that would extend the contents of the main chapter code, as it would introduce deviations from the physical book.
+Keeping it consistent helps ensure a smooth experience for everyone.

 &nbsp;